Religion in Spain: Irreligion and atheism

 Irreligion in Spain is a phenomenon that exists at least since the 17th century.
 Atheism, Agnosticism, Deism and freethinking became relatively popular (although the majority of the society was still very religious) in the late 19th and early 20th centuries.
-During the Spanish civil war irreligious people were repressed by the Francoist side, while religion was largely abolished among the republicans.
-During the Francoist dictatorship period (1939-1975) irreligion was not tolerated, following the national-catholic ideology of the regime.
+During the Spanish Civil War irreligious people were repressed by the Francoist side, while religion was largely abolished among the republicans.
+During the Francoist dictatorship period (1939–1975) irreligion was not tolerated, following the national-catholic ideology of the regime.
 Irreligious people could not be public workers or express their thoughts openly.
-After the Spanish democratic transition (1975-1982), restrictions on irreligion were lifted.
+After the Spanish democratic transition (1975–1982), restrictions on irreligion were lifted.
 In the last decades religious practice has fallen dramatically and atheism and agnosticism have grown in popularity, with over 14 million people (30.3% of the population as of January 2020) having no religion.
-The amount of irreligious people in Spain follows an increasing trend, with more than 39% of the population being declared as irreligious as of March 2022.
+The number of irreligious people in Spain follows an increasing trend, with more than 39% of the population being declared as irreligious as of March 2022.